 - A. If Respondent has access to weapons, he/she shall be required to surrender them immediately.
 The Officer shall do the following: - 1.
-Gives person "the packet" with the following forms: - (a) ERPO order. - (b) Instructions on Surrendering Firearms. - (c) Proof of Surrender. - (d) Receipt for Surrendered Weapons and Concealed Pistol License. - 2.
-Collects the firearms and CPL. - 3.
+Gives person "the packet" with the following forms: - (a) ERPO order. - (b) Instructions on Surrendering Firearms. - (c) Proof of Surrender. - (d) Receipt for Surrendered Weapons and Concealed Pistol License. - Collects the firearms and CPL. - 3.
 Fills out a Property/Evidence receipt with the "ERPO" designation. - 4.
 Tells respondent he or she has five days in which to file the paperwork with the applicable declaration. - B. If Respondent does not have immediate access to firearms: - He/she shall be served with the Extreme Risk Protection Order and given the instructions and declaration forms (Proof of Surrender and Declaration of Non-Surrender). - 2.
 He/she shall be instructed to surrender his/her firearms and Concealed Pistol License (CPL). - 3.
 He/she shall be instructed to file within five days the applicable declaration form. - C. The officer shall place the firearms in the Property/Evidence facility using "ERPO" as the offense type and item purpose type in the BEAST system.
 Additionally, the officer shall: - 1.
-Photograph each side of the weapon. - 2.
-Make careful and detailed notations/descriptions of the firearm and its condition and include in your report.
+Photograph each side of the weapon.

-- 3. The property tag that is printed will have "ERPO" listed on the tag.
+- 2. Make careful and detailed notations/descriptions of the firearm and its condition and include in your report. - The property tag that is printed will have "ERPO" listed on the tag.
 The officer will attach the tag to the item in the same manner as is currently done with all firearms. - 4.
 The item will be placed in the lockers the same as is currently being done. - 5.
 The surrendered firearms will be kept in a separate location within property and will not be released until the expiration of the order. - 6.
-Once the order is expired, and there are no other firearms prohibitions noted, the property room will send a letter to the respondent advising him/her the firearm(s) may be picked up. - D. Officer shall file the following paperwork with Police Records: - 1.
-Return of Service Extreme Risk. - 2.
+Once the order is expired, and there are no other firearms prohibitions noted, the property room will send a letter to the respondent advising him/her the firearm(s) may be picked up. - D. Where personal service of an ERPO is not possible, the respondent must surrender firearms to law enforcement within 24 hours of being served by alternate service. - E. Officer shall file the following paperwork with Police Records: - Return of Service Extreme Risk. - 2.
 Receipt for Surrendered Weapons and CPL (if firearms and CPL surrendered).

-387.4 SEARCH FOR FIREARMS
+387.5 SEARCH FOR FIREARMS

 An officer's search for firearms must conform to constitutional standards.
-The only lawful grounds for a search for weapons at the time of the service of the extreme risk protection order will be:
+The only lawful grounds for a search for weapons at the time of the service of the Extreme Risk Protection Order will be:

-- Consent following full compliance with Ferrier; - B. Emergency doctrine the searching officer must subjectively believe that an emergency exists; - C. Search warrant based upon probable cause to believe that: (1) firearms will be found at the location where the extreme risk protection order will be served; and (2) possession of firearms by the person upon whom the extreme risk protection order is being served is unlawful under RCW 9.41.040 or other Washington statute.
+- A. Consent following full compliance with Ferrier; - B. Emergency doctrine the searching officer must subjectively believe that an emergency exists; - C. Search warrant based upon probable cause to believe that: (1) firearms will be found at the location where the extreme risk protection order will be served; and (2) possession of firearms by the person upon whom the extreme risk protection order is being served is unlawful under RCW 9.41.040 or other Washington statute.

-387.5 SEARCH WARRANTS
+387.6 SEARCH WARRANTS